LAStools/LAStools/README.md

 * `lastile` tiles huge amounts of LAS points into square tiles
 * `lastool` is an old GUI for multiple LAStools (now each tool has its own GUI)
 * `lastrack` classifies LiDAR point based on distance from a trajectory
-* `lasvalidate` determine if LAS files are conform to the ASPRS LAS specifications
 * `lasvdatum` transforms iDAR from ellipsoidal to orthometric elevations using a grid
-* `lasview` visualizes a LAS file with a simple OpenGL viewer
 * `lasvoxel` computes voxelization of points
-* `e572las` extracts the points from the E57 format and stores them as LAS/LAZ files
 * `shp2las` turns an ESRI's Shapefile into binary LAS

 ## BLAST extension